Advantages of Purchasing a French Door Refrigerator

 French door refrigerators are also designed with the environment in mind and have Energy Star ratings.
 Most models run using a linear compressor and have a multi-flow air system.
-This enables the refrigerator to run more quietly and efficiently, using approximately 20 percent less energy than their predecessors.
-Of course, the other benefit to adding an energy efficient appliance to your home is a substantial reduction on your utility bills.
+This enables the refrigerator to run more quietly and efficiently, using approximately 20 percent less energy than its predecessors.
+Of course, the other benefit to adding an energy-efficient appliance to your home is a substantial reduction on your utility bills.

 There are many benefits and advantages of purchasing French door refrigerators—style versatility, convenience, and functionality, to name a few.
 If you are in the market to purchase a new refrigerator in the near future, French door refrigerators are worth serious consideration.

 - Garden / Landscaping / Patio — 263

 - Kitchen / Bathrooms — 240

 - Real Estate / Finance — 200

 - Appliance / Repair — 186

 - Interior Design / Decor — 184

 - HVAC / Air Conditioning — 147

 - Plumbing / Basements — 118